 It breaks down the Bible into fun, bite-sized chunks that you can read anywhere, anytime.
 This isn't high art that demands to be read in a leather-bound tome.
 It's designed to be read on your phone while you're waiting in line at the grocery store, while you're riding the bus, while you're in bed checking Twitter.
 Hell, you can even read it in church if you feel like it.

-For a fast-flowing, faithfully unfaithful, reverently irreverent, humbly boastful re-imagining of the Bible, download the current season here.
+For a fast-flowing, faithfully unfaithful, reverently irreverent, humbly boastful re-imagining of the Bible, download the current season by signing up here.